hanleyweng/iOS-ARKit-Headset-View/README.md

 # ARKit Headset View

 Make your ARKit experiment compatible with mobile VR/AR headsets*.
 An example setup using SceneKit.
-Useful for playing with head-worn Mixed Reality, Augmented Reality, Virtual Reality with headtracking, or a mix of everything.
+Useful for playing with head-worn Mixed Reality, Augmented Reality, or Virtual Reality with headtracking.

-_This is the newer, more experimental (code-wise), and heavier sibling of ["iOS Stereoscopic ARKit Template"](https://github.com/hanleyweng/iOS-Stereoscopic-ARKit-Template)._
+_(This template is built off the ["iOS Stereoscopic ARKit Template"](https://github.com/hanleyweng/iOS-Stereoscopic-ARKit-Template) )_

 ![stereoscopic image of spaceship in augmented reality](post-media/60deg-black.jpg)